Coffee Cocktails

 - What food goes well with a Danbooka?

-- Danbooka pairs well with Infusions, Party Punch.
+- Danbooka pairs well with Desserts, Chocolate, Coffee Desserts.
 The pairing is based on complementary flavour profiles from the recipe's ingredients.

 - How strong is a Danbooka?

 - The Danbooka has an ABV of approximately 18.8%.
 That's approximately 1.27 US standard drinks.
-A standard serving contains 127 calories, 0.0g sugar, 0.0g carbs.
-Strength varies depending on the exact measures and spirits used.
+This recipe is estimated to contain 127 kcal, 0.0g sugar, 0.0g carbs.
+Strength varies depending on the exact measures and ingredients used.

 - When is a Danbooka typically served?